 During Aegon's Conquest and the unification of the Seven Kingdoms, Aegon the Conqueror granted new warden titles to monarchs who submitted to House Targaryen, including Loren Lannister, Ronnel Arryn, and Torrhen Stark.
 Aegon also named Harlen Tyrell, a former steward, as warden.

-In times of peace, this title is purely honorary.
-Tradition holds that each title is given to the lord of a certain family, but the king retains the right to award it to another of his choosing.
+Wardens for the Iron Throne act as supreme military leaders responsible for the defense of their region in the event of foreign invasion.
+In times of peace, this prestigious title is purely honorary.
+Tradition holds that each title is hereditarily given to the lord of a certain family, but the king retains the right to award it to another of his choosing.
 This typically only happens if the traditional holder dies and his heir is not yet of age, although in times of turbulence the office may be offered to those holding a monarch's favor.

-The four major regional wardens are as follows:
+The four major directional wardens are currently:

-Additionally there are also smaller-scale wardens:
+There are also smaller-scale wardens:

 A Game of Thrones

 Lord Jon Arryn, the Warden of the East, dies unexpectedly.
 King Robert I Baratheon bestows the title on Ser Jaime Lannister, which upsets the Vale of Arryn.
 Lady Lysa Arryn refers to her son, Lord Robert Arryn, as the True Warden of the East.

 Lord Eddard Stark, the Warden of the North, is executed upon the order of King Joffrey Baratheon.
 His son, Robb Stark, is declared King in the North by his bannermen in rebellion to the Iron Throne.

 A Storm of Swords